Azure-Samples/deepseek-azure-javascript/README.md

    ![Screenshot showing how to copy the repository URL](./docs/images/clone-url.png)
 3. Open a terminal and run this command to clone the repo: `git clone <your-repo-url>`
+4. Open the cloned project in your favorite IDE, then run this command in a terminal: `npm install`

 </details>